 3. The educational needs of the child;

 4. The standard of living enjoyed by the family prior to the death of the parent; and

 In Texas, probate law provides for certain allowances to be paid to the surviving spouse and minor children of a deceased person.
 The allowance is payable in monthly installments over a period of twelve months.
 The executor or administrator of the estate is responsible for distributing the allowance.

 If there is not enough money in the estate to pay all of the allowances, then the allowances must be paid in proportion to the amount of money available in the estate.
 For example, if there is only enough money in the estate to pay half of each allowance, then each surviving spouse and child would receive half of their entitlement.

-In conclusion, Texas probate law provides for several different types of family allowances, which can be used to help support the surviving spouse and minor children after the death of a loved one.
-While these allowances are not mandatory, they can be very helpful in ensuring that the family has enough financial resources to get through this difficult time.
+In conclusion, Texas probate law provides for a family allowance, which can be used to help support the surviving spouse and minor children after the death of a loved one.
+While these allowances are not mandatory and have to be requested, they can be very helpful in ensuring that the family has enough financial resources to get through this difficult time.
 If you are considering whether or not to request a family allowance under Texas probate law, it is important to speak with an experienced attorney who can help you understand your rights and options.